dennihous/dennihous/README.md

 **The Anglers Teddington, The Cabbage Patch** May 2021 - present _Front of House_

-- I app customers happy and create and enjoyable environment, I see customers regularly and create report.
+- Keeping customers happy and create and enjoyable environment, I see customers regularly and create report.
 - Working multiple roles at the same time to ensure a smooth service for the customers.
 - Working well in a team delegating tasks to work cohesively as a team.